aembke/fred.rs/doc/design.md

 A few new things to note:

-* The timer wheel overhead was gone.
-It seems moving all the routing logic into one task removed the need to advance the timer wheel as often.
+* The timer wheel overhead is no longer present.
 * The overall portion of time spent in `memcpy` was dramatically reduced, but it still represents a relatively large portion of the CPU cycles.
 The borrowed frame logic has not been fully integrated yet at the time of writing, so hopefully finishing that helps reduce this as well.
 However, most of the memcpy calls come from the Tokio runtime, so